openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    subexpression
    evaluation

-The terms ‘*complete normally*’ and ‘*complete abruptly*’ can also denote a normal and an abrupt completion of the execution of statements (see :ref:`Normal and Abrupt Statement Execution`).
-A statement can complete abruptly for a variety of reasons in addition to an exception or error thrown.
+The terms ‘*complete normally*’ and ‘*complete abruptly*’ can also denote normal and abrupt completion of the execution of statements (see :ref:`Normal and Abrupt Statement Execution`).
+A statement can complete abruptly for a variety of reasons in addition to an exception or an error being thrown.

 .. index::
    normal completion